 Examples of wave modifier types:

-Set frequency of the waves, or in other words, the rate at which waves are repeated on the scene.
-Choose how strong the waves should be with amplitude slider.
+Set the frequency of the waves, or in other words, the rate at which waves are repeated on the scene.
+Choose how strong the waves should be with the amplitude slider.
 The amplitude represents half the distance between the minimum and maximum values of the wave.